 To assess the performance of these drinking vessels, we used the following five metrics: thermal conductivity, handle size and shape, weight, ergonomics and feel, and ease of cleaning.
 These categories allowed us to narrow in on the features that make or break a cup.

 In terms of ceramic mugs, the top performers were the W&P Porter, which has a ceramic body with a silicone sleeve, and the LIFVER set.
 The Fellow Monty is fairly substantial and also claims a double-wall design, but because it is so small, heat escaped fairly quickly.
-The Sweese Porcelain Stackable set also lacked in terms of insulation and our hot beverages were often feeling luke-warm after a few minutes.
+The Sweese Porcelain Stackable set also lacked in terms of insulation, and our hot beverages often felt lukewarm after a few minutes.

 Handle Size and Shape

 The design and shape of the handle dictate a lot about how a mug performs.
-The handle protects one's hand from touching the scalding side of the mug, and provides a convenient way to pick it up.
-We tested each one's performance in this metric by getting opinions from folks with lots of different sized hands.
-A handle that works for a small-handed person may look like a toy in the hands of giant!
+The handle protects one's hand from touching the scalding side of the mug and provides a convenient way to pick it up.
+We tested each one's performance in this metric by getting opinions from folks with lots of different-sized hands.
+A handle that works for a small-handed person may look like a toy in the hands of a giant.
 We assessed how many fingers each tester could fit through the handle and whether or not it protected the user's hands from the sidewalls of the mug.
-In general, we preferred mugs that had larger handles, since they are more versatile for a wide variety of hand sizes.
+In general, we preferred mugs that had larger handles since they are more versatile for a wide variety of hand sizes.

 Our favorite handles are found on the Epare glass mugs.
 These handles are rectangular in shape and provide plenty of room for three or four fingers.
 The handle on the Tomotime Glass is large, but made from thin glass; its elegant feel was one of our favorites.
 The LIFVER mug has a rounded, more traditional handle which we also liked.
 On the other end of the spectrum are the smaller cappuccino mugs that have equally small handles.
 The JoyJolt Savor has a small handle, but it is spaced far enough from the mug that two fingers still fit through it easily.
 The Tomotime Ceramic has a massive wooden handle that is fairly unique and ended up being a bit of an acquired taste among our testers.

-The feel of a drinking vessel has a lot to do with the weight of it.
-Many people are drawn to their favorite mug simply because of how satisfying the weight of it feels when held.
+The feel of a drinking vessel has a lot to do with its weight.
+Many people are drawn to their favorite mug simply because of how satisfying the weight feels in their hands.
 This metric was simple to test.
 We placed each individual mug on a scale and recorded its weight in ounces.
-The range is great, since there is a wide variety of liquid capacities among these mugs.
+The range is great since there is a wide variety of liquid capacities among these mugs.
 The lightest options out there typically have a double-wall glass design.
 The very lightest mug we reviewed is the JoyJolt Savor, weighing in at 4.66 ounces.
-Close behind is the Fellow Monty, at 5.15 ounces but this little espresso cup has a much smaller capacity than the JoyJolt.
-The full-sized double-wall glass mugs, from Epare and Sweese both weigh in just above eight ounces.
+Close behind is the Fellow Monty, at 5.15 ounces — but this little espresso cup has a much smaller capacity than the JoyJolt.
+The full-sized double-wall glass mugs from Epare and Sweese both weigh in just above eight ounces.

 In terms of full-sized mugs, the Tomotime Glass tea infuser set weighs in at 9.45 ounces.
 This is extremely light in comparison to its ceramic counterpart — the Tomotime Ceramic, with a measured weight of 16.76 ounces.
 Similarly, each one in the LIFVER set weighs 15.06 ounces.